asuller/RWKV-MusicGenerator/README.md

 ## Project Overview

-TL;DR - This project modifies an existing [LSTM-based model architecture](https://github.com/SudharshanShanmugasundaram/Music-Generation.git) designed to generate piano music, and changes the architecture to use a RWKV model over the LSTM.
-The RWKV model acheieved better validation loss, and the genereted music sounds better (at least to us :wink:).
+TL;DR - This project modifies an existing [LSTM-based model architecture](https://github.com/SudharshanShanmugasundaram/Music-Generation.git)  designed to generate piano music and changes the architecture to use an RWKV model over the LSTM.
+The RWKV model achieved better validation loss, and the generated music sounds better (at least to us:wink:).

 ### Baseline LSTM-based
 #### LSTM